 Oh how I loath mosquitoes.
 A few of us in my house are extremely allergic to them.
 We have a beautiful pond that is stagnate in the property behind us, so we have a lot of mosquitoes around our house and it is no fun.
 I turned to you on Facebook to find out what you all do to survive the mosquito.
 A lot of the ideas are for essential oils.
 To buy yours from me, go here.
 Here are the ideas.
-This post contains affiliate links.
+This post may contain affiliate links which won’t change your price but will share some commission.

 - Nikki said: I seem to attract mosquitoes, while my husband never gets bitten.
 Luckily, I think our daughter inherited his “naturally repellant” skin.
 We also have dogs, so Im not a huge fan of nasty chemicals, but HATE getting bitten.
 We stumbled upon Super Garlic, which is a super concentrated garlic solution that you can spray on your yard periodically throughout mosquito season.
 It helps us/me a lot and I love that it’s natural.
 I also use Citronella oil on my skin, instead of Off.
 Kind of expensive, but we have had the same jug for 2 summers now and still have some left for next year!: Mosquito Barrier Mosquito Repellent